-t: The undersigned shall require that the language of this ication be included in the award documents for all subawards tiers (including subcontracts, subgrants, and contracts grants, loans, and cooperative agreements) and that all ecipients shall certify and disclose accordingly.
-The extrification is a material representation of fact upon which ce was placed when this transaction was made or entered Submission of this certification is a prerequisite for making ering into this transaction imposed by Section 1352, Title and according to the subject to a civil penalty of not less than 00 and not more than \$100,000 for each such failure. riminal and/or civil penalties.
+This certification is a material representation of fact upon which reliance was placed when this transaction was made or entered into.
+Submission of this certification is a prerequisite for making or entering into this transaction imposed by Section 1352, Title 31, U.S. Code.
+Any person who fails to file the required certification shall be subject to a civil penalty of not less than \$10,000 and not more than \$100,000 for each such failure.

+I hereby certify that all the information stated herein, as well as any information provided in the accompaniment herewith, is true and accurate. n may result in criminal and/or civil penalties.
 (18 U.S.C.
+1001, 1010,

+Title

+Fulton Meachem President and CEO

-1001, 1010, 1012; 31 Date (mm/dd/yyyy)
+Date (mm/dd/yyyy)

+A S 11/20/2024